DavaughnHoots/energy-audit-store/energy-audit-vault/frontend/components/reports/enhanced_report_recommendations.md

 The component fetches product suggestions for each recommendation using the `matchProductsToRecommendations` function from the `productRecommendationService`.
 Products are matched based on:

-1. Recommendation type (e.g., HVAC, lighting)
+1. Recommendation type and title (e.g., HVAC, lighting) - using more specific matching for better categorization
 2. User category preferences (if specified)
 3. Budget constraints
+4. Both main categories and subcategories (e.g., "lighting" → "Light Bulbs" or "Light Fixtures")

 Products that fit within the user's budget are highlighted with a green border and "Within Budget" tag.

-The component works with the `ProductSuggestionCard` to provide a seamless user experience:

-- Even when specific product URLs aren't available, users can still access relevant Energy Star product categories
-- The system intelligently labels links as "View Product" for direct product links and "Browse Similar" for category fallbacks
-- Each recommendation displays its matching product category to help users understand why specific products were suggested
+When specific products aren't available, the component:
+1. Displays a user-friendly message about potential Energy Star link issues
+2. Provides alternative links to Amazon search and Energy Star general product pages
+3. Uses category-specific language to guide users to the right type of product

+The improved mapping system uses both the recommendation type and title to determine the appropriate product category and subcategory, allowing for more precise product matching and preventing duplicate suggestions across different recommendation types.

 ### Recommendation Filtering